Cookardinia: Squatters' Arms Hotel

 As the district developed and nearby towns were established the ‘Cookardinia’ run happened to be located on the main road between Albury and Wagga Wagga, near the junction of branch roads to Henty and Culcairn.
 John Post took advantage of the position by building a roadside inn to provide accommodation and other amenities for travellers.

 From the early 1860s the hotel at ‘Cookardinia’ was managed by Elizabeth Stamp.
-The inn was often referred to as “Mrs. Stamp’s hotel”.
+The inn was often referred to as "Mrs. Stamp’s hotel".

-In June 1863 the bushranger Dan Morgan and another man held up four young men “at Mr. Post’s station, Cookendina, near Albury”.
-The young men “were proceeding from Ten-mile Creek to attend some bye-races at Merritt’s Cookendina Inn”.
+In June 1863 the bushranger Dan Morgan and another man held up four young men "at Mr. Post’s station, Cookendina, near Albury".
+The young men "were proceeding from Ten-mile Creek to attend some bye-races at Merritt’s Cookendina Inn".
 They were robbed of three race-horses together with saddles and bridles.

 In June 1866 the Crown Prosecutor, David Forbes, and Judge Francis of the District Court, spent an uncomfortable night at the inn at Cookardinia on their way from Wagga Wagga to Albury.
-The two men were subjected to flea bites and “a sad deficiency of bed-clothes” during the night.
-As a result of the experience Edward Post (John Post's eldest son) was summoned to appear before the Albury Police Court and charged under the Publicans' Act with “not having proper accommodation” in the form of “two proper and well-supplied bedrooms” on the occasion of the visit by the “learned gentlemen”.
+The two men were subjected to flea bites and "a sad deficiency of bed-clothes" during the night.
+As a result of the experience Edward Post (John Post's eldest son) was summoned to appear before the Albury Police Court and charged under the Publicans' Act with "not having proper accommodation" in the form of "two proper and well-supplied bedrooms" on the occasion of the visit by the "learned gentlemen".
 Post was fined 40 shillings and costs.

 In 1868 a publican's license was granted to Elizabeth Stamp for the Squatters’ Arms Hotel at Cookardinia.
 In 1869 John Post himself became the licensee of the hotel.

+Notable people

+Ethel Byrne, pathologist, was born here in 1895.

 Cookardinia village

 Cookardinia Post Office opened on 1 December 1873 and closed in 1976.
 With two interruptions, there was a school at Cookardinia, between 1877 and 1954.

 In late 1888 a new bridge was erected over the Cookardinia Creek near Cookardinia at the site of the old bridge.
-The construction was described as “a substantial one” which “will secure the safety of heavy traffic crossing”.
+The construction was described as "a substantial one" which "will secure the safety of heavy traffic crossing".